 That the Tower is still here to show us what the past was like and what the future will be is much closer to symmetry than irony.

 Barrios Fine Mexican Dishes is trying to help educate Oklahomans about the wonders of tequila.
-It’s a noble project, and one we hope succeeds.
+Could there be a more noble project?

 Oklahoma City's New Land Academy helps kids from war-torn countries be kids again.